-KT Corporation, SK Broadband and LG Uplus are the biggest internet providers and offer good service at affordable prices.
-Expats wanting to set up an account will need an Alien Registration Card (ARC).
+KT Corporation, SK Broadband and LG Uplus are the most prominent internet providers and offer good service at affordable prices.
+Expats wanting to set up an account will need a Residence Card.

-For people on the move, internet cafes, known as PC bangs (rooms), are everywhere in South Korea and many are open 24 hours a day.
-Expats will have no problems getting computer access if they need it, even in the most remote areas.
+For people on the move, internet cafés, known as PC bangs (rooms), are everywhere in South Korea, and many are open 24 hours a day.
+Expats will have no problems getting computer access if they require it, even in the most remote areas.
 WiFi is also freely available in many public spaces.

 Telephones in South Korea

 There are three telephone and mobile operators in South Korea: SK Telecom, Korea Telecom (KT) and LG Uplus.
-All three offer good customer service available in English.
+All three offer exceptional customer service available in English.

 Mobile phones are by far the most popular means of communication in South Korea.